vmware/vmware-aria-operations-integration-sdk/docs/references/connections.md

 #### Deleting Connections

-To delete a connection, remove the collection object from the [project connections file](project_connections_config.md) at the root of the project that corresponds to the connection you want to delete.
+To delete a connection,
+remove the connection object from the `connections` list in the [project connections file](project_connections_config.md) at the root of the project that corresponds to the connection you want to delete.

 ??? example